Fuzss/universalenchants/README.md

 ![](https://raw.githubusercontent.com/Fuzss/modresources/main/pages/data/universalenchants/banner.png)

-## Configuration (1.21+)
+## Configuration (for Minecraft 1.21+)
-As of Minecraft 1.21 enchantments have received a major implementation overhaul and are now fully controlled by data packs.
-For detailed instructions check out the [Minecraft Wiki](https://minecraft.wiki/w/Enchantment_definition).
+Starting with Minecraft 1.21 enchantments received a major implementation overhaul and were fully migrated to data pack driven definitions.
+For vanilla behavior and background details see the official documentation on the [Minecraft Wiki](https://minecraft.wiki/w/Enchantment_definition).

-Universal Enchants only makes a few minor additions to vanilla's enchanting implementation now to help achieve its goal in a mod compatible way.
+Universal Enchants builds on top of this system with a small set of targeted extensions.
+The goal is to allow fine grained control over enchantment behavior while remaining fully compatible with vanilla and other mods.

 ### New Item Tags
-What items support which enchantments in vanilla is controlled via the `supported_items` and `primary_items` enchantment properties.
-Unfortunately vanilla reuses the tags used here between multiple enchantments, and so removing or supporting items for individual enchantments is a bit tricky.

-Therefore Universal Enchants dynamically implements two additional item tags per enchantment for adding new items.
-One for adding to `supported_items`, and a second one for `primary_items`.
+In vanilla the items that an enchantment can be applied to are defined using the `supported_items` and `primary_items` properties.
+These properties usually reference shared item tags that are reused by multiple enchantment

+Because of this reuse it is difficult to add or remove items for a single enchantment without affecting others.

+Universal Enchants solves this by injecting two additional item tags per enchantment.
+These tags are merged into the vanilla item lists at runtime and only affect the targeted enchantment.

 #### Tag Format
 - `<namespace>:secondary_enchantable/<path>` for adding to `supported_items`